bartoszlenar/Validot/docs/DOCUMENTATION.md

 - `AsCollection` accepts one parameter; item [specification](#specification) `Specification<TItem>`.
 - `AsCollection` executes the passed [specification](#specification) upon each item in the collection.
   - Internally, getting the items out of the collection is done using `foreach` loop.
     - Validation doesn't materialize the collection.
-Elements are picked up using enumerator (as in a standard `foreach` loop).
+Elements are picked up using enumerator (as in standard `foreach` loop).
     - So it might get very tricky when you implement IEnumerable yourself; there is no protection against infinite stream of objects coming from the enumerator, etc.
   - Items are validated one after another, sequentially.
       - Support for async collection validation is coming in the future releases.